sjames/sjames.github.io/_articles/2020-04-26-rust-ffi-asn1-codec.markdown

   Created library `ieee1609dot3codec-sys` package
 ```
 Install asn1c.
 We could get fancy and download and build asn1c, but that will
 overload this tutorial.
 Follow instructions [here](https://github.com/vlm/asn1c/blob/master/INSTALL.m).
 Ensure that asn1c is in your path.
+I recommend you build the latest version from github instead of getting it from your distro package manager.

 ```shell
 $ asn1c  -h